Slideshow image

 There are different ways of speaking about expertise.

 On the one hand, we can mean an accumulation of facts.
-Examples of this include memorizing the multiplication table (i.e., 5 x 1 = 5; 5 x 2 = 10; etc.).
+Examples include memorizing the multiplication table (e.g., 5 x 1 = 5; 5 x 2 = 10).

-On the other hand, we can mean the application of information.
-For example, we can use the multiplication table to design and construct a bridge.
+On the other hand, we can mean the useful application of information.
+For example, we can design and construct a bridge using the multiplication table.

-What we gain from reading the Bible should include both of these types of knowledge.
-As it is useful to know the multiplication table, so it is helpful to know the characters, events, and geography of the biblical ‘story.’
-However, I think we would agree that kind of knowledge may help us win a game of Trivial Pursuit – but that’s not enough.
+What we gain from reading the Bible should include both types of knowledge.
+Just as it is useful to know the multiplication table, it is helpful to know the characters, events, and geography of the biblical ‘story.’
+However, we would agree that kind of knowledge may help us win a game of Trivial Pursuit—but that’s not enough.

 True knowledge of God’s ‘Story’ is intended to equip you to live all of life with God-honoring competence and joy